 7. What is the difference between data wrangling and data transformation?

-Answer: There is a thin line of difference between data wrangling and data transformation (ETL).
-Important differences between the two are:
+There is a thin line of difference between data wrangling and data transformation (ETL).
+Essential differences between the two are:

 |Data wrangling||Data transformation|